Luidog/fms-api-client/README.md

 ```

 ```
-> fms-api-client@1.0.2 test /fms-api-client
+> fms-api-client@1.0.2 test /Users/luidelaparra/Documents/Development/fms-api-client
 > nyc _mocha --recursive ./tests --timeout=30000
   Authentication Capabilities
     ✓ should authenticate into FileMaker.
-(148ms)
+(144ms)
-    ✓ should automatically request an authentication token (251ms) ✓ should reuse a saved authentication token (166ms) ✓ should log out of the filemaker.
-(234ms)
+    ✓ should automatically request an authentication token (166ms) ✓ should reuse a saved authentication token (208ms) ✓ should log out of the filemaker.
+(157ms)
     ✓ should not attempt a logout if there is no valid token.
-    ✓ reject if the authentication request fails (1492ms) Create Capabilities
+    ✓ reject if the authentication request fails (1576ms) Create Capabilities
     ✓ should create FileMaker records.
-(158ms)
+(174ms)
-    ✓ should reject bad data with an error (162ms) Delete Capabilities
+    ✓ should reject bad data with an error (484ms)
+    ✓ should create FileMaker records with mixed types (198ms) Delete Capabilities
     ✓ should delete FileMaker records.
-(303ms)
+(240ms)
-    ✓ should reject deletions that do not specify a recordId (158ms) Edit Capabilities
+    ✓ should reject deletions that do not specify a recordId (208ms) Edit Capabilities
     ✓ should edit FileMaker records.
-    ✓ should reject bad data with an error (253ms) Find Capabilities
+    ✓ should reject bad data with an error (358ms) Find Capabilities
-    ✓ should perform a find request (286ms)
+    ✓ should perform a find request (229ms)
-    ✓ should allow you to use an object instead of an array for a find (238ms) ✓ should specify omit Criterea (197ms)
+    ✓ should allow you to use an object instead of an array for a find (234ms) ✓ should specify omit Criterea (222ms)
-    ✓ should allow additional parameters to manipulate the results (165ms) ✓ should allow you to use numbers in the find query parameters (232ms) ✓ should allow you to sort the results (176ms)
+    ✓ should allow additional parameters to manipulate the results (273ms) ✓ should allow you to use numbers in the find query parameters (214ms) ✓ should allow you to sort the results (206ms)
-    ✓ should return an empty array if the find does not return results (159ms) ✓ should allow you run a pre request script (237ms) ✓ should allow you to send a parameter to the pre request script (174ms) ✓ should allow you run script after the find and before the sort (259ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (209ms) Get Capabilities
+    ✓ should return an empty array if the find does not return results (196ms) ✓ should allow you run a pre request script (290ms) ✓ should return a response even if a script fails (162ms) ✓ should allow you to send a parameter to the pre request script (229ms) ✓ should allow you run script after the find and before the sort (205ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (209ms) Get Capabilities
     ✓ should get specific FileMaker records.
-(226ms)
+(252ms)
-    ✓ should reject get requests that do not specify a recordId (297ms) Global Capabilities
+    ✓ should reject get requests that do not specify a recordId (237ms) Global Capabilities
-    ✓ should allow you to set FileMaker globals (216ms) ✓ should reject with a message and code if it fails to set a global (156ms) List Capabilities
+    ✓ should allow you to set FileMaker globals (219ms) ✓ should reject with a message and code if it fails to set a global (240ms) List Capabilities
-    ✓ should allow you to list records (191ms)
+    ✓ should allow you to list records (217ms)
-    ✓ should allow you use parameters to modify the list response (169ms) ✓ should should allow you to use numbers in parameters (174ms) ✓ should modify requests to comply with DAPI name reservations (320ms) ✓ should allow strings while complying with DAPI name reservations (185ms) ✓ should allow you to offset the list response (265ms) ✓ should reject requests that use unexpected parameters (218ms) Script Capabilities
+    ✓ should allow you use parameters to modify the list response (3226ms) ✓ should should allow you to use numbers in parameters (530ms) ✓ should modify requests to comply with DAPI name reservations (161ms) ✓ should allow strings while complying with DAPI name reservations (229ms) ✓ should allow you to offset the list response (288ms) ✓ should reject requests that use unexpected parameters (148ms) Script Capabilities
-    ✓ should allow you to trigger a script in FileMaker (172ms) ✓ should allow you to trigger a script in FileMaker (169ms) ✓ should allow you to trigger a script in a find (259ms) ✓ should allow you to trigger a script in a list (237ms) ✓ should allow reject a script that does not exist (232ms) ✓ should allow return a result even if a script returns an error (242ms) Storage
+    ✓ should allow you to trigger a script in FileMaker (166ms) ✓ should allow you to trigger a script in FileMaker (222ms) ✓ should allow you to trigger a script in a find (202ms) ✓ should allow you to trigger a script in a list (171ms) ✓ should allow reject a script that does not exist (193ms) ✓ should allow return a result even if a script returns an error (210ms) Storage
     ✓ should allow an instance to be created
     ✓ should allow an instance to be saved.